St. Augustine Church (Philadelphia): Old church

 Fathers Matthew Carr and John Rosseter were sent to Philadelphia by the Catholic Church to buy land to build a church in the city.
 St. Augustine's Church began construction in 1796 to a design by Philadelphia architect Nicholas FitzMaurice Fagan (d.
 1810) and was the first Order of Hermits of St. Augustine church founded in the United States.
 After delays as a result of yellow fever outbreaks among the workers and funding issues, the church was completed in 1801.
 Contributors for construction of St. Augustine's included President George Washington, John Barry, Stephen Girard, and Thomas Fitzsimons; the largest individual donation was $200 from merchant John Leamy.

 In 1811, the St. Augustine Academy, a boys' school, was founded; the school included the largest theological library in the city.
 The origins of Villanova University are traced back to St. Augustine Academy.

 The church became a center of musical activity in the city.
 In 1820 a musical celebration to raise funds for the church attracted attention and musicians around the United States.

 On May 27, 1821, Bishop Henry Conwell excommunicated William Hogan at the church.

 A cupola and tower were added to the church in 1829.
-Loaned to the church in the late 1820s by Independence Hall, the "Sister Bell", a bell that had been cast to replace the cracked Liberty Bell, was placed in St. Augustine's tower.
+Loaned to the church in the late 1820s by Independence Hall, the "Sister Bell", a bell that had been cast to replace the cracked Liberty Bell, was placed in St. Augustine's tower..

-By the 1840s, Philadelphia's Irish Catholic population was growing rapidly due to immigrants settling in the city.
-In 1838, half the church's parishioners were Irish-born and only one-sixth of St. Augustine's parishioners were born in the United States.
-The rising immigrant and Catholic population was fueling nativist and anti-Catholic groups in Philadelphia.
-Tensions spread by rumors that Catholics were trying to ban the Bible from public schools led to the Nativist Riots of 1844.

 Violence beginning on May 6 in the Kensington District led to a mob gathering in front of St Augustine's Church on May 8.
 The city troops had stationed themselves near the church and Mayor John Morin Scott pleaded with the rioters for calm.
 Despite Mayor Scott's pleas, he was pelted with rocks and the church was set afire.
 The church was destroyed, the crowd cheering when the cupola fell.
 The St. Augustine Academy, including many of its rare books, was also destroyed.